k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 allocation in an earlier pool does not stop the search.
 Every reservation that matches the existing container-ID-and-interface deletion identity is removed, together with its overlapping-range reservation when enabled.
-Refreshing every duplicate match during ADD ensures a later DEL using the current container ID can remove all of them.
+Refreshing every duplicate match during existing allocation reuse ensures a later DEL using the current container ID can remove all of them.

 Searching all pools makes deletion deterministic when the address came from a later fallback range.
 As today, deleting an allocation that is already absent